sunnysideup/silverstripe-googlemap/README.md

 8. Go to the TestPage in the CMS and find the Map tab, add a full address, save and publish

-9. Find your template file and add the following: <% include GoogleMap %>
+9. Find your template file and add the following: `<% include GoogleMap %>`

-10. 	to customise information in pop-ups, add the following function to your pages with map: CustomAjaxInfoWindow